-- The judges follow the judges Code of Conduct at any time. - They study and keep educating themselves (music, training, health of dogs, etc.) - To maintain judge status, judges must participate in 2 online workshops and 2 judging assignments within 2 years, one of them with official classes (or 1 live workshop) and 4 online discussion rounds. - It is also desirable to take part in judges meetings and conventions, to remain up to date and ensure communication and discussions among the judges. - Participation at events of the DDI e.V. such as membership meetings is desirable. - Any reprimands and sanctions will be addressed by the judges board. - The judges shall wear the judging uniform of the DDI or identify themselves as a judge
+- The judges follow the judges Code of Conduct at any time. - They study and keep educating themselves (music, training, health of dogs, etc.) - To maintain judge status, judges must participate in 1 online workshop and 1 judging assignment within 1 year, with official classes (or 1 live workshop) and 2 online discussion rounds. - It is also desirable to take part in judges meetings and conventions, to remain up to date and ensure communication and discussions among the judges. - Participation at events of the DDI e.V. such as membership meetings is desirable. - Any reprimands and sanctions will be addressed by the judges board. - The judges shall wear the judging uniform of the DDI or identify themselves as a judge